lukebyrne/cv/README.md

 Please read the TODO notes in the code

 ## Contact
-`me at luke byrne dot com` will find me
-`@melukebyrne` via Twitter
+`me at luke byrne dot com` will find me or `@melukebyrne` via Twitter